 Classic, preppy, and not fussy.
 If you’re looking for classic polos, knits, or khakis, you can’t count on Ralph Lauren.
 Polo by Ralph Lauren, a less expensive brand, also has a lot of these similar pieces at better price points.
 You can order online or find them in stores like Macy’s or Marshalls.

 Target has everything and cute toddler boy clothes is no exception.
 Pay special attention to the Cat & Jack line, introduced by Target back in 2016.
 They have a mix of trendy and classic pieces and their price point can’t be beat.
 The clothes range from $4.50 – $39.99 with most pieces under $20 (and things even cheaper than $4.50 when they’re on sale).
 Both Lincoln’s chambray shorts and henley in these pictures are from Cat and Jack and each was less than $5.

 Looking for a European style with a Target price point (well, note quite, but close)?
 Check out H&M’s large selection of kid’s clothes.
 They have everything from swim to occasion wear and usually feature a European tailored fit.

-The cutest, preppiest clothes for little boys around.
+Janie and Jack is the cutest, preppiest brand for clothes for little boys around.
 Janie and Jack offers higher quality pieces at a higher price point.
 We love their suits for toddlers.
 Their clothes hold up very well (Lincoln wore a sweater regularly for two winters and then passed it down to Adelaide and it is still in great shape).